 1. Checking in: We have set up an Arrival Zone at the Admissions Desk where you will be met by a member of the team who will talk you through the safety measures and offer you hand sanitiser.

-2. Reduced capacity: We have reduced the number of people we are taking on each tour by 50% to ensure you have space and enjoyable experience with us.
+2. Reduced capacity: We have reduced the number of people we are taking on each tour to ensure you have space and enjoyable experience with us.

 3. Signage, screens and floor markings: We have installed new safety signage and marked out social distancing throughout the attraction.
 For our team, we have installed safety screens at the till and admission points.